sfan5/luanti/doc/lua_api.md

       in that order.
     * `mapgen_limit` is an optional number.
 If it is absent, its value is that of the *active* mapgen setting `"mapgen_limit"`.
-    * `chunksize` is an optional number.
+    * `chunksize` is an optional number or vector.
 If it is absent, its value is that of the *active* mapgen setting `"chunksize"`.
 * `core.get_mapgen_chunksize()`
     * Returns the currently active chunksize of the mapgen, as a vector.